chanduo5/Linux_for_DevOps/README.md

 Shell: A command-line interface that allows users to interact with the operating system by typing commands.
 Common shells include Bash, Zsh, and Fish.

+File System: Linux uses a hierarchical file system structure.
+Everything in Linux is a file, including hardware devices and system resources.